antarctica/lantern/docs/site.md

 ## Caching

+### Cache exception

+Where caching is enabled for a site, content which changes frequently, or which should overwise not be cached, can be exempted using the [Static Site Content](/docs/models.md#static-site-content) `prevent_caching` flag.

 ### Cache busting

 To ensure the latest CSS and JS files are used by browsers, a query string value is appended to the URLs of static